 This should present all relevant details concerning the case.
-The case presentation should contain a description change clinical practise. of the patient's relevant demographic information (without adding any details that could lead to the identification of the patient); any relevant medical history of the patient; the patient's symptoms and signs; any tests that were carried out and a description of any treatment or intervention.
-This section may be broken into subsections with appropriate subheadings.
-If it is a case series, then details must be included for all patients.
+The case relevance of the article.
+How will this article presentation should contain a description change clinical practise. of the patient's relevant demographic information (without adding any details that could lead to the identification of the patient); any relevant medical history of the patient; the patient's symptoms and signs; any tests that were carried out and a description of any treatment or intervention.
+This section may be broken deliberated over the publication.
+It is the into subsections with appropriate subheadings.
+If it is a case series, then